 Charles Booth’s ‘Life and Labour of the People of London’ in 9 volumes is published between 1892 and 1897.
 Booth’s evidence makes plain that poverty is wider-spread than has been generally accepted.
 Not all British citizens have enjoyed the fruits of economic success.
 His books’ impact is immediate and debate about the causes of poverty intensifies.

-We are a small charity and rely on the generosity of our friends and supporters to run projects.
-Please join us in expanding this work by making a financial donation.
-It is easy to pay online (with or without Gift Aid) by clicking the link below, or you can get in touch with us about other ways of giving via email@example.com
+Our work is enabled by grant funding from the Joseph Rowntree Foundation, the Joseph Rowntree Charitable Trust, and the Joseph Rowntree Reform Trust.
+If you would like to make a financial donation to further support our work, it is easy to pay online (with or without Gift Aid) by clicking the link below.
+You can get in touch with us about other ways of giving via firstname.lastname@example.org